jeknom/portfolio/README.md

 - As of yet, the environment variable is not important.
 This should be improved.
 - Make a custom build script for setting up the files automatically.
 - Simplify the Timeline page by dividing it into smaller components.
+- Figure out a clean looking way of making the carousel buttons stay put.
+- Adjust the green (uncommon) color to align better with the other confidence colors.
+- Improve responsive scaling on medium size screens.